sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

   <figcaption>Number of trigrams vs. shard size.</figcaption>
 </figure>

 We can see that even tiny shards can have a lot of trigrams.
-As is to be expected, there is a positive correlation ( the [spearman correlation](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) is 0.94) but the slope is very small.
+As is to be expected, there is a positive correlation (the [spearman correlation](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) is 0.94) but the slope is very small.
 Effectively, we are paying a premium for small shards as they take up a lot of memory per byte of input data.

 The key insight is that there is a non-zero overlap between sets of trigrams from different shards.
 This presents a huge opportunity to save memory by merging small shards into much larger compound shards.
-Although the median [intersection-over-union](https://en.wikipedia.org/wiki/Jaccard_index) of two random shards in our sample is small ( 0.13), the overlap between a compound shard and a another shard grows with every shard we merge.
+Although the median [intersection-over-union](https://en.wikipedia.org/wiki/Jaccard_index) of two random shards in our sample is small (0.13), the overlap between a compound shard and another shard grows with every shard we merge.
 In other words, the larger a compound is, the cheaper it is, in terms of memory, to merge it with a another shard.

 By merging several smaller shards, we are trading a smaller memory footprint for a potentially higher latency during